Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 Rhino Piercing Price

-On average, the cost of a rhino piercing can range from $50 to $100.
+On average, the cost of a Rhino piercing can range from $50 to $100.

 However, it is important to keep in mind that the cost may be higher or lower depending on the factors like the location and reputation of the piercing studio, the experience and skill of the piercer, the type of jewelry used, and so on.